 We are one.
 No evolved animal species is, morally, more important than any other species (though evolution is by definition dynamic and not static, and the mechanisms of evolution involve struggle between species).

 The health of the planet is paramount, and of more consequence than the health of individual species.
 No species, in any case, is likely to survive the entire course of evolution.
 We will face extinction at some point.
-All life on earth will cease in 3.5 billion years.
+All life on earth will cease within nine billion years, as the dying sun destroys the earth.

 The two challenges